BrianaVillanueva/SQL-Projects/README.md

 * Fortune 500 Analysis: This project is comparing Top 500 companies to produce competitive insights.
 * Netflix Analysis (SQL Fiddle): This project uses SQL Fiddle to analyze movies and tv shows on the mock Netflix database.
 * Order Analysis: This project is an analysis on customer's order data in different months.
+* Spotify Analysis: This project analyzes Artists and their songs using detailed data.